 Kate was invited to become a contributing blogger on the Institute of Noetic Sciences’ website.
 You will find her contributions here: http://www.noetic.org/blog/the-power-of-media-to-transform.

 In 2013, Kate was contracted by Createasphere to design and produce an entertainment businesss conference addressing transmedia, branded content and the future of storytelling and emerging technologies called “The TransVergence Summit.”
 She also serves as Managing Editor, curated and launched a companion editorial site to the TVS called www.transmediacoalition.com.
 In addition to the TVS, Kate also served as Programming Producer and Conference Chair for the DAM: Digital Asset Management Conference NYC, and Programming Producer for the Post Production Master Class in both New York and Los Angeles.
 In October 2014 Kate Co-Designed, Programmed and Produced Storyworld Quest for NAIT: National Alberta Institute of Technology in Alberta Canada.

 In October 2013, Kate was invited to be the presenting speaker for Western Michigan University’s Department of Communications “Distinguished Speaker Series” where she also received an Alumni Achievement Award.

 Kate also expresses herself creatively as a writer, musician and professional photographer who specializes in hand-painted portraiture and has had her work shown and published in various publications.
-She makes her home and studio in Los Angeles California at the Brewery Artists Colony and maintains an office at LA Center Studios with partner Ed Lantz.
+She makes her home and studio in Los Angeles California and maintains an office at LA Center Studios with partner Ed Lantz.